Financial Aid FAQs

 Do we have to complete the FAFSA every year and when is the deadline?

-We encourage students to apply as early as possible for each academic year.
-The new FAFSA opens up on October 1st and is used to determine the student’s aid beginning the following fall semester.
-Michigan students have a “soft” deadline of March 1st, in order to be considered for certain state funds, but FAFSA can be completed through June 30th of the academic year.
+FAFSA typically opens up on October 1st and is used to determine the student’s aid eligibility beginning the following fall semester.
+For 2025-2026, the FAFSA will be available beginning in December 2024.
+Michigan students have a “soft” deadline of May 1st, in order to be considered for certain state funds.
 Of course, the later you apply, the less funds may be available from certain aid resources, and most aid depends on being awarded during your period of enrollment, so earlier is always better!

 The financial aid awarded isn’t enough; where can we find more money to help my student attend?

-Families should also review both the Parent PLUS Loan (a federal parent loan) and private student loan options early; if your student receives scholarships after applying for a private student loan the loan can (and in some cases must) be reduced to make room for the free funds.
-Private student loans vary from lender to lender, so shop early to find a lender you want to work with.
-We recommend applying in June for the upcoming academic year. https://nmu.edu/financialaid/
+Families can also review both the Parent PLUS Loan (a federal parent loan) and private student loan options early; if the student receives scholarships after applying for a private student loan, the loan can (and in some cases must) be reduced to make room for the free funds.
+Private student loans vary from lender to lender, so shop early to find

 Does the Michigan Tuition Incentive Program pay for Room and Board? (note: TIP is for certain students who graduated from a Michigan high school only)